Korean, Edit

 Figure 2.
 Process of Dideoxy Chain Termination Method

-⑥ Advantages: Can read very long strands, still used in laboratories
+⑥ Advantages: It can read very long strands, so it is still used in laboratories.

 image